 - 500 hours (within the last two years) of direct, hands-on patient-care experience completed by the September 1 application deadline

 - TOEFL score, if not having had completed four years of high school in the United States (exam must be taken by August 1st and the score received in PA office by September 1).
 This applies to all that have not fulfilled this requirement, even if having attained a university undergraduate or graduate degree.

-- Completed (by September 1) and verified (by September 15) CASPA application (The application is available May 1-September 1, 2016.)
+- Completed (by September 1) and verified (by September 15) CASPA application (The application is available May 1 - September 1, 2020.)

-- Completed online WSU Graduate Application, including submission of all required supplemental documents (The application will be available in May 2016 - apply for "Spring/Summer 2017")
+- Completed online (by September 1) WSU Graduate Application, including submission of all required supplemental documents (The application will be available in May 2020 - apply for "Spring/Summer 2021")